May 2024 BIPOC Queer Campout Overview

 May 2024 BIPOC* Queer Campout Registration Timeline:

-• April 9: Registration opens for Black & Indigenous, trans fem/women, and disabled** folks
+• April 9: Registration opens for Black & Indigenous queer folks, trans fems/women of color, and disabled** queer folks of color

 • April 23: General registration opens—all BIPOC queers can register!